costoffreedom/costoffreedom-book/book/collective-memory/rebuild-asad-al-lat.md

 replicas.
 This project cannot compensate for the loss of those priceless masterpieces, but at least we can still keep them in the memories of successive generations.</p>

-> Georges Dahdouh is a 37 years old Syrian designer and 3D artist.
-He is located in Dubai.